Behnam-H/Random-number-generation-using-boson-sampling---ORCA-Computing/README.md

 3. Sample length (to measure algorithm requested vs. delivered number of bits)

 4. Plot showing the value distribution (counts 1s and 0s) and compares that with a distribution of python generated random list.

+Using **M** modes, it is possible to get **M** outputs simultaneously.
+On the other hand, one can generate the same output while using **<M** modes as iterations over a lower number of modes and append the result of each iteration to the output.

+This method helps speed up the simulation, as increasing the number of modes results in exponentially higher run times.
+This method can be helpful in photonic circuit setups as this method can generate a higher number of bits with fewer modes.
 ----
 ## Implementation list
 ### Initial encoding